annotation/text-fabric/tf/docs/about/searchdesign.md

 result of the first part, combined with any result of the second part, would be a valid result of the whole.

-Well, Text-Fabric is nobody's fool: it refuses to accept two search tasks at the same time, let alone that it wants to waste time to generate all the results in the product.
+Well, TF is nobody's fool: it refuses to accept two search tasks at the same time, let alone that it wants to waste time to generate all the results in the product.
 You will have to fire those search tasks one by one, and it is up to you how you combine the results.